Rachmanin0xFF/physics-book/The Long, Long Road to Lattice QCD.md

 To this day, I am fascinated by these universes-in-boxes.
 There is a perverse joy in the idea of writing a few lines of code, pressing 'run', and watching a complex microcosm emerge from it.
 The most amazing part is that doing this, achieving that satisfaction — it *isn't even that difficult.* Programs exhibiting interesting emergent phenomena are surprisingly dense in Turing-space, and as I'll show in the first chapter, even the simplest of computer programs can generate strikingly complex behavior worth exploring.

 After that introductory sampling, we'll restrict our attention to the subset of microcosm-generating programs that are decent models of reality: physical simulations.
-As this guide wanders on, we'll focus less on realistically implementing these models, and focus more on their behavior in the infinite-compute limit (though I'll still provide code wherever possible).
-To guide our study, we'll work towards the titular, most fundamental model of the universe available to us: **Lattice Quantum Chromodynamics (Lattice QCD)**.
+As this guide wanders on, we'll focus less on actually implementing these models, and instead explore their theoretical construction in the infinite-compute limit (though I'll still provide code wherever possible).
+To guide our study, we'll aim for the titular, most fundamental model of the universe available to us: **Lattice Quantum Chromodynamics (Lattice QCD)**.
 I, admittedly, have never written an implementation of lattice QCD, so I will be learning along with the reader.
 Consequently, this book will be informal, anti-rigorous, painfully pragmatic, and possibly even incorrect at times (though I will do my best to avoid this).

 But I don't really care.
 I'm not writing this for a journal.
 I'm writing this for my fifteen-year-old self, who had just written a Barnes-Hut N-body simulator and wanted to keep simulating things.
 I had no one to turn to back then, no resource to tell me "you should try doing this, next".
 This guide is intended to fill that gap, and hopefully make it so others can cross it in less than a decade.